 Norcal offers a variety of camps for athletes new to rowing.
-All camps are for middle and high school students, ages 12-19.
+All camps are for middle and high school students, grades 6-12.
 During the week, campers will be exposed to as many rowing experiences as possible: rowing, coxing, racing, and land training (which includes running, erging, stretching, and core work).
 Athletes are welcome to do multiple weeks of camp and the camps do not have to be consecutive weeks.
 Camp dates will be announced in February.

 Although rowing does not involve being IN the water; ALL campers MUST know how to swim for safety purposes.

 Step One: Learn to Row

 - No experience is necessary for this introductory week.
 This camp is co-ed.
 Campers will learn to safely handle the equipment, the basics of the rowing stroke, how to train on the rowing machines (ergometers/ergs), and will get exposure to as many components of rowing on the water as possible.
 We will spend some time on land and water each day introducing campers to all facets of rowing.

 Step Two: Intro to Competitive Rowing

 Campers must have completed one week of Learn to Row or equivalent from another program before the beginning of this camp.
 We will be on the water for most of the camp working on more advanced techniques and understanding how to move the boats.
 The goal of this camp is to increase rowing skills and teach athletes the fun of rowing as a sport.
 We emphasize teamwork, introduce more rowing fitness concepts and provide an environment for each camper to improve their rowing skills.
 This camp can be attended multiple times.